-I found my first Chinese teacher on Verbling about a year and a half ago.
+When I started studying Chinese, the first tutor I found was on Verbling.
 She was skilled, professional and helped me get past that very beginner stage.
 Overall, my experience was rather positive.
+I found Verbling to be quite a good platform to use and had no real complaints.

-1. A platform like italki or Verbling where you book classes directly from the teacher.
+- A platform like italki or Verbling where you book classes directly from the teacher

-3. Finding a local teacher from somewhere like Facebook, craigslist or an acquaintance.
+- Finding a local teacher from somewhere like Facebook, Craigslist or an acquaintance.

 For me personally, I prefer to use a platform like italki or Verbling.
 On both of these sites, you’ll book your lessons from the tutor directly.
 This gives a lot more independence and flexibility to both the student and the teacher.
 You’ll have more say in terms of price, schedule, and your preferences for a teacher. italki and Verbling are quite similar but they aren’t the same.